ActiveThis profile is actively maintained

 Zhao Huan |

-The China Development Bank is majority state owned via the Ministry of Finance and Central Huijin Investment Ltd. The bank's share holder structure can be viewed here.
+The China Development Bank is majority owned by the Chinese state via the Ministry of Finance and Central Huijin Investment.
+The bank's shareholder structure can be viewed here.

 Related Dodgy Deals